In Search of the Elusive Ring of Fire Sunset Eclipse

 August 2, 2017

-38 years ago, on February 26, 1979, a total eclipse of the Sun cut a path through parts of the Northwest and Canada.
+On February 26, 1979, a total eclipse of the Sun cut a path through parts of the Northwest and Canada.
 Although, the Moon’s umbral shadow never reached my home state of California, I vividly recall watching the new Moon taking a “cookie bite” out of the Sun through the cold winter, fog shrouded morning just before class begun.
 From that moment, I became spellbound which led to a lifelong fascination with eclipses–both lunar and solar.

 Unable to travel to the Big Island of Hawaii or La Paz, Baja California Sur for the July 11, 1991 “Eclipse of the Century,” I settled on observing the partial phases from Los Angeles and prepped myself for another one 6 months later.
 Since the 1979 eclipse, I have been most looking forward to the January 4th 1992 eclipse as this is something I studied in elementary school.
 Although it wasn’t a total eclipse, it was annular which coincidentally ended at sunset right here in Southern California.
 Imagine the sight of witnessing a “Ring of Fire” just above the horizon as the Sun and Moon would set in unison into the Pacific Ocean.